Rabbi Fred Scherlinder Dobb, D.Min.

 Hazzan/Rabbi Rachel has served Adat Shalom since 1996, delighting in the growth and evolution of a community she first encountered in her own search for a spiritual home.
 She takes great pride in the community’s blossoming from a church basement to our own beautiful home and full, expansive program of maximal, progressive Jewish life, learning and service.
 In addition to her leadership from the bimah, she is active in the community as a teacher for adults and young people and as a pastor and life cycle leader.

 An enthusiastic student of Jewish text, thought and practice, her academic and professional training includes Bachelor of Arts in Music and Master of Social Work degrees, both from the University of Maryland and a Master of Judaic Studies degree from Baltimore Hebrew University as well as years of private cantorial training.
 In 2002, she was invested as hazzan by the Cantors Assembly, the cantorial arm of the Conservative movement.
 In 2017, she graduated from the seminary program of ALEPH: Alliance for Jewish Renewal and was ordained as a rabbi.
-She is a member of OHALAH, the clergy association of the Jewish Renewal movement as well as the Women Cantors Network.
 She is a devoted student, practitioner and certified teacher of hatha yoga and a curious explorer of full-bodied Jewish practice.
-She and her husband, Jonathan Epstein, are the proud parents of three sons Gabriel, Gideon and Koby.
+Rachel and her husband, Jonathan Epstein, are the proud parents of three sons Gabriel, Gideon and Koby.

 Adjunct Rabbi George Driesen